kodmunki/ku4js-webApp/README.md

 incredible suite of excellent JavaScript tools that includes such excellent tools and patterns such as the specifcation pattern and DTO (Data Transfer Objects), brought to you by ku4jQuery-kernel and ku4jQuery-data.

-*(The following are the instructions from the build script found in the template at /_build/build.sh)*

 #kodmunki™ build process
 ---